 Unfortunately, being female means much less testosterone and higher estrogen levels, which translates into higher emotional sensitivity and depression.

 This explains why women are twice as vulnerable as men to stress-related disorders.
-Added to that, environmental factors further contribute towards more girls developing this condition.
+Added to that, environmental factors further contribute to more girls developing this condition.

 3) Sexual Development Different For Boys & Girls